John Woolman: Testimony of Peace

 He lived out the Friends' Peace Testimony by protesting the French and Indian War (1754–1763), the North American front of the Seven Years' War.
 In 1755, he decided to oppose paying those colonial taxes that supported the war and urged tax resistance among fellow Quakers in the Philadelphia Meeting, even at a time when American settlers on the frontier were being raided by French and allied Native Americans.
 Some Quakers joined him in his protest, and the Meeting sent a letter on this issue to other groups.
 In one of his prophetic dreams, recorded in his Journal, Woolman negotiated between two heads of state in an effort to prevent an outbreak of war.

-Vegetarianism
+Animal welfare

-Woolman was a vegetarian.
-His brother once asked him to dine on poultry, to which Woolman replied: "What, would you have me eat my neighbors?"
+Woolman was an advocate of animal welfare.
+He was not vegan or vegetarian, as he did eat meat.
 He opposed the overworking of draft animals and avoided stage-coaches as he believed the horses were abused.
 Woolman commented that "true religion consisted in an inward life, wherein the heart doth love and reverence God the Creator, and learns to exercise true justice and goodness not only toward all men, but also toward the brute creatures."